Heart Health Basics: What You Should Be Doing Every Day

 A nutritious diet is one of the most powerful tools for promoting heart health.
 Eating the right foods can help manage weight, lower cholesterol levels, and reduce blood pressure, all of which are crucial for keeping your heart strong.

-• Fruits and vegetables: These are rich in vitamins, minerals, and antioxidants that protect your heart.
+• Fruits and vegetables: Rich in vitamins, minerals, and antioxidants that protect your heart.
 Aim to fill half of your plate with colorful fruits and veggies like leafy greens, berries, carrots, and tomatoes.

 • Whole grains: Foods like whole-wheat bread, oats, brown rice, and quinoa provide fiber, which can lower bad cholesterol (LDL) levels and improve overall heart function.